Rogdham/pyzstd/index.rst

     The multi-threaded output is a single :ref:`frame<frame_block>`, it's larger a little.
 Compressing a 520.58 MiB data, single-threaded output is 273.55 MiB, multi-threaded output is 274.33 MiB.

-    There is a small possibility that the underlying zstd library doesn't support multi-threaded compression, check the :py:data:`zstd_support_multithread` variable to avoid throwing a :py:class:`ZstdError` exception:
+    There is a small possibility that the underlying zstd library doesn't support multi-threaded compression (as time goes on, the possibility becomes less and less).
+Check the :py:data:`zstd_support_multithread` variable to avoid throwing a :py:class:`ZstdError` exception:

     .. sourcecode:: python